TEJMaster/CSC413-Final-Project/Task2_English_French_Translation/baseline/README.md

 3. **Seq2Seq Wrapper**:
    - Combines the encoder and decoder to facilitate end-to-end training.

+**Note**: This Transformer implementation is custom-built using PyTorch's `nn.TransformerEncoder` and does **not** utilize pre-trained Transformer architectures like BERT.

 ## Training Process

 The training workflow includes:

 1. **Data Preparation**: Tokenization, vocabulary building, and splitting the dataset into training, validation, and test sets.
+2. **Data Augmentation**: Employed various data augmentation techniques to enhance model robustness, as detailed in the [Data Augmentation Tests](#data-augmentation-tests) section.
-2. **Model Training**: Both RNN and Transformer models are trained on the prepared dataset using teacher forcing.
+3. **Model Training**: Both RNN and Transformer models are trained on the prepared dataset using teacher forcing.
-3. **Evaluation**: Evaluate models on the validation and test datasets, calculating loss and BLEU scores.
+4. **Evaluation**: Evaluate models on the validation and test datasets, calculating loss and BLEU scores.
+5. **Model Saving**: Saved the best-performing model based on validation loss for future use and inference.

 ## Evaluation